petvalli/GameScoreService/README.md

 * Student 1.
 Petteri Valli pvalli@paju.oulu.fi
 * Student 2.
 Mirva Luukkainen miluukka@paju.oulu.fi

-__Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint and instructions on how to setup and run the client__

 # Preface

 The GameScoreService API is developed under Python 3.9.x and it's recommended to have at least Python 3.3 to have the necessary tools included.
-The API uses SQLite 3 as its database engine.
+The API uses SQLite 3 database engine and Flask framework with SQLAlchemy toolkit.

 The instructions shown in this file apply on Linux based environments.